 A design, once embossed, is called tactile diagram.
 In addition to the tactile information, an extra layer of audio information can be added to the design.
-Specific areas can be provided with an audio style (See also Editing object properties).
+Specific areas can be provided with an audio style (See also common properties of objects).
 The TTS is used for when exploring the audible information in a diagram.